-John Bodkin Adams was born January 21, 1899 in Randalstown, Ireland.
-Though Adams was not a particularly successful doctor, he kept being placed in the wills of his elderly patients.
+John Bodkin Adams was born on January 21, 1899, in Randalstown, Ireland.
+Though Adams was not a particularly successful doctor, he was continually placed in the wills of his elderly patients.
 He also had a tendency to use extremely dangerous drugs, which raised the suspicion of the police, who found 163 of the deaths of his patients questionable.
 The trial failed to find him guilty of murder.

 The case of Dr. John Bodkin Adams is a contentious one due to the fact that the general practitioner was never actually found guilty of murder or professional negligence.
 However, years after his own death conflicting views remain about whether Bodkin Adams was guilty of murder or euthanasia.
 To some he is regarded as a forerunner of the medical mass murderer Dr. Harold Shipman, while others believe that he simply carried out mercy killings at a time when painkillers were the only way to alleviate terminal suffering.

 Dr. John Bodkin Adams was a general practitioner in the elegant Sussex.seaside town of Eastbourne.
 An Irish loner, he was seemingly unconcerned about benefiting from gifts and legacies from his elderly, rich patients.